lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 In case the sender of a message has a Key Encapsulation Mechanism (KEM) key pair, it can be used to establish a shared secret key for MAC-based message protection.
 This can be used for message authentication.

-This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}} which is copied here for completeness.
+This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{RFC9629, Section 1}} which is copied here for completeness.

 A KEM algorithm provides three functions: